Letitia Elizabeth Landon: Bibliography

 In addition to the works listed below, Landon was responsible for numerous anonymous reviews, and other articles whose authorship is unlikely now to be established (compare Emma Roberts above).
 She also assumed the occasional pseudonym: for one, she adopted the name Iole for a period from 1825 to 1827.
 Two of her Iole poems, The Wreck and The Frozen Ship, were later included in the collection, The Vow of the Peacock.
-Mary Mitford said that the novels of Catherine Stepney were honed and polished by Landon—e.g. The Heir Presumptive (1835).
+Mary Mitford said that the novels of Catherine Stepney were honed and polished by Landon, including The Heir Presumptive (1835).
 In the case of Duty and Inclination, she is declared as editor but no originator has been named and the extent of Landon's involvement is unclear.

-On her death, she left a list of projected works.
+On her death, Landon left a list of projected works.
 Besides the novel Lady Anne Granard (first volume completed) and her "tragedy" (Castruccio Catrucani), there were: a critical work in 3 volumes to be called Female Portrait Gallery in Modern Literature for which she says she has collected a vast amount of material (only some portraits based on Walter Scott were produced); a romance called Charlotte Corday for which a plan was sketched plus a "chapter or two"; and a projected 2 volume work on "travels in the country I am about to visit, including the history of the slave trade of which I shall [have] the opportunity of collecting so many curious facts".